wigging/chemics/README.md

 ## Installation

 If you don't have Python installed on your computer, the [Anaconda](https://www.anaconda.com) or [Miniconda](https://conda.io/miniconda.html) distribution of Python is recommended for scientific computing.
-After setting up Python, the chemics package can be downloaded and installed using the pip package manager.
+After setting up Python, the Chemics package can be downloaded and installed using the pip package manager.

 ```bash
 $ pip install chemics